mia-jinns/jinns/doc/source/index.rst

 Changelog:

-* on master:
+* v0.4.0:

     - Introduce Sobolev regularization as defined in *Convergence and error analysis of PINNs*, Doumèche et al., 2023 with a new notebook reproducing the example from the paper.
-    - Minor corrections and code improvements
+    - Minor corrections and code improvements (clarification of variables names and dictionnary entries)

 * v0.3.4